Foley Alabama Attorneys

 U.S. residents use boats for sporting activities like fishing, water skiing, tubing, day trips, and vacationing.
 In 2020, property damage alone from recreational boating accidents in the U.S. totaled about $62.51 million.

-Choosing the Best Alabama Boating Accident Lawyer
+Choosing the Right Mobile, AL Boating Accident Lawyer

-We are boating accident lawyers who care about our clients.
+We are boating accident lawyers who care about our clients

-At Caldwell Wenzel & Asthana, we take each case personally.
-There’s nothing worse than insurance companies trying to lowball clients and pay them less than they deserve for the injuries they have suffered.
 Our boating accident lawyers will not let that happen.
 We are aggressive negotiators, and we are not afraid to litigate a claim in court before a judge and jury if insurance companies refuse to negotiate in good faith.
-To learn more about our outstanding boating accident lawyers, you can read our attorney bios.
-You can also see our proven case results on behalf of satisfied clients.

-Boating Accidents in the U.S. and in Alabama
+Boating Accidents in the U.S. and Alabama

-From 2019 to 2020, the total number of boating accidents in America increased 26.3% (4,168 to 5,265), and the number of non-fatally injured victims increased 24.7% (2,559 to 3,191), according to the U.S. Coast Guard.
+From 2019 to 2020, the number of boating accidents in America increased by 26.3% (4,168 to 5,265), and the number of non-fatally injured victims increased by 24.7% (2,559 to 3,191), according to the U.S. Coast Guard.

 Coast Guard data shows that the most common vessel types involved in accidents were open motorboats, personal watercraft, and cabin motorboats.
 The vessel types with the highest percentage of deaths were open motorboats (50%), kayaks (15%), and pontoons (9%).